 I'm So Stressed!

-We’re in a descending spiral of stress, and it’s getting worse.
-While current neuroscience makes this challenge brutally clear – it also offers solutions.
+You’re in a descending spiral of stress, and it’s getting worse.
+While current neuroscience unveils the reality of the stress cycle – it also offers solutions.

 by Joshua Freedman